 There are two places to look:

-Tips: Check the date of the interview at the bottom of the page as many are from 2002 so will not include current information.
+Tips: Check the date of the interview at the bottom of the page as some are from as far back as 2002 so will not include current information.
 Websites that have .com in the address can have good information, but you need to check how reliable it is.
-Go to the ‘about ’ link to find out what the company's mission and values are.
+Go to the about link to find out what the company's mission and values are.

-Each entry has a short life story, a list of the author's books, and a list of awards they have received.
-Remember to look at the 'Other resources' at the bottom of the page, as these sometimes include quizzes and live interviews.
+- Each entry in the Profiles has a short life story, a list of the author's books, and a list of awards they have received.

 Writing as a career

 It can take a lot of work and practice to become a professional writer.
-Here are some resources that might help if you would like to make a career out of writing.
+Here are some websites that might help if you would like to make a career out of writing.

 - Use the search bar to enter the name of your job or career.